OrangeTux/orangetux.nl/content/post/cars-and-can.md

 CAN has 4 packet types.
 But in this post we're only interested in 1 type: the data frame.
 A data frame is used to send data, for example the motor temperature.
-These frames are broadcasted over the bus.
+These frames are broadcast over the bus.
 The other packet types are used for transmitting errors, to ask for data or to add a small delay between other frames.

-A data frame constists of 4 parts:
+A data frame consists of 4 parts:

 * Arbitration ID
-* Identifier Exentions
+* Identifier Extensions
 * Data Length
 * Data

 All parts are marked in the image below.
+This image was taken from [Wikipedia][wikipedia].

 {{<figure src="/img/can_data_frame_layout.png">}}

 The arbitration id defines the meaning of the data.
 For example in my car the data frames with id 0x2F1 contain the steering angle.
 Normally this id is 11 bits in length.
 This is called a base frame.
-In case of a base frame the Identifier Extenstion bit is 0.
-When this bit is 1 it's called an extened frame.
+In case of a base frame the Identifier Extension bit is 0.
+When this bit is 1 it's called an extended frame.
 With these type the id is 29 bits long.

 The data length part holds amount of bytes of data to follow.
 The data can be 8